kschult4/Halloween-2025/PRD.md

 5.8 MQTT Synchronization

-- Pi subscribes to `halloween/playback` (or maps from WLED state topic).
+- Pi subscribes to `halloween/playback` (or uses a bridge to adapt controller-specific topics).
-- Plays exactly the media instructed by WLED preset selection.
+- Plays exactly the media instructed by the external controller when provided.
 - Ensures LEDs and projection remain synchronized.
 - Target: start playback <250 ms after receiving message.
-- To align with the Pi’s 200 ms crossfade, Pi applies a configurable start buffer (e.g., 250 ms) after detecting a WLED preset change before switching videos.
+- To align with the Pi’s 200 ms crossfade, Pi applies a configurable start buffer (e.g., 250 ms) after detecting a controller state change before switching videos.

-6. ESP32 / LED System Requirements (WLED workflow)
+6. LED System Requirements (external controller workflow)

 6.1 Hardware & Peripherals

-- ESP32 microcontroller running WLED (current stable release).
+- A microcontroller or server-based animation controller capable of driving the LED matrix.
-- Single PIR presence sensor wired to a WLED-supported GPIO (via built-in `Sensor/PIR` option or a usermod/automation).
+- Single PIR presence sensor (or equivalent trigger) wired to the controller.
-- 3×3 LED grid (16×16 panels), treated as one contiguous 48×48 surface using WLED’s 2D matrix/segment configuration (tile orientation/serpentine handled in WLED).
+- 3×3 LED grid (16×16 panels) addressed as one contiguous 48×48 surface by the controller (tile orientation/serpentine handled upstream).

-6.2 Presets & Playlists (Animations)

-- Animations are prototyped in WLED presets (parameterized built-in effects and palettes) optionally organized into playlists.
-- WLED cannot directly drive the final LED load; presets act as design references that are recreated in the custom firmware/assistant-driven renderer at the required LED count.
+6.2 Animation Library

+- Animations are stored on/served by the controller (custom renderer, DMX server, etc.).
+WLED can still be used as a prototyping tool, but production playback is handled elsewhere.
+- Recommended naming convention mirrors video IDs so the Pi and controller stay aligned (`ambient_01`, `active_07`, etc.).

 Categories and naming:
 - Ambient presets (~3): names/prefix `ambient_01`, `ambient_02`, ...
 - Active presets (~12): names/prefix `active_01`, `active_02`, ...

 Mapping to Pi videos:
-- The Pi maps incoming preset identifier to a video by matching the preset name or a configured mapping table to the `media` ID (e.g., `active_07`).
-The corresponding LED animation is rebuilt outside WLED based on the shared preset name and palette (e.g., “Ghostrider” with “Faded Reef”).
+- The Pi maps incoming animation identifiers to video IDs (e.g., `active_07`).
+The LED animation controller plays the matching effect based on the shared identifier and palette information.
-- Presets loop in WLED until state changes.
+- Animations loop on the controller until state changes.

 6.3 Motion Detection & State

-- PIR sensor triggers preset changes in WLED (via WLED sensor integration/usermod/automation).
+- PIR sensor (or equivalent trigger) initiates state changes on the controller.
-- Debounce/cooldowns configured in WLED or via simple automation logic:
+- Debounce/cooldowns configured in the controller or automation layer:
   - Minimum active duration (e.g., 5–10 s)
   - Retrigger cooldown (e.g., ignore motion for 2–3 s)
   - Ambient return delay (e.g., 10–20 s after last motion)
 - Fully automatic; no manual overrides required in the field.
-- On power cycle: WLED resumes; default preset is an ambient preset.
+- On power cycle: controller resumes in a safe ambient state.
 - Fail silently on sensor or animation errors.

 6.4 MQTT Communication

-- WLED MQTT is enabled.
-Two integration approaches are supported:
-  1) Pi subscribes to WLED’s JSON state topic (e.g., `wled/<device>/state`) and reacts to preset changes.
-  2) A lightweight bridge republishes preset changes to `halloween/playback` with payload `{ "state": "active|ambient", "media": "<preset_name>" }` (alias: `animation`).
+- Controller publishes MQTT messages directly to `halloween/playback`, or a lightweight bridge adapts the controller’s native format to the standard payload `{ "state": "active|ambient", "media": "<id>" }` (alias: `animation`).
 - Single publish/notification per state change is sufficient; Pi tolerates duplicates.
-- Optional ESP32 heartbeat/status can be forwarded to a status topic (e.g., `halloween/esp32/status`): `{ "status":"online", "timestamp":<unix_epoch> }`.
+- Optional controller heartbeat/status can be forwarded to a status topic (e.g., `halloween/controller/status`): `{ "status":"online", "timestamp":<unix_epoch> }`.
 - Open local Wi‑Fi; no encryption/auth for this project scope.
-- Automatic Wi‑Fi & MQTT reconnection per WLED.
+- Automatic Wi‑Fi & MQTT reconnection handled by the controller platform.

 6.5 Synchronization

-- Pi applies a configurable start buffer (default 250 ms) after detecting a preset change before switching videos to align with the Pi’s 200 ms crossfade and WLED effect onset.
+- Pi applies a configurable start buffer (default 250 ms) after detecting a controller state change before switching videos to align with the Pi’s 200 ms crossfade and LED effect onset.
-- If Pi connection is lost, WLED continues its own presets/playlists.
+- If Pi connection is lost, the controller continues its own animation playlists.
-- Preset selection strategy: random initial ambient; active presets cycle sequentially or randomly per WLED playlist/automation.
+- Selection strategy: random initial ambient; active animations cycle sequentially or randomly per controller logic.

 7. User Stories